Mt Everest TOP OF THE WORLD

-Standing Majestically at over 8,848m (29,000ft), Mt Everest is the Highest Mountain in the World crowning as the World’s Wonder.
-Located in Mahalangur Sub range of the Himalayas sharing the border with China, Mt Everest shares its radius with 14 more World’s highest peak over 8,000m.
-Mt Everest is also known as SAGARMATHA in Nepali Language which means “GODDESS OF THE SKY” whereas is called CHOMOLUNGMA in Tibetan Language which means “MOTHER GODDESS OF THE UNIVERSE”.
+Standing Majestically at over 8,848m (29,000 ft) from the sea level, Mt Everest is the highest mountain in the world.
+Situated in Nepal’s Mahalangur sub ranges of the Himalayas, Mt Everest shares its radius with 14 more peaks over 8,000m.
+Mt Everest is also called SAGARMATHA in Nepali language which means “GODDESS OF THE SKY” whereas is called CHOMOLUNGMA in Tibetan language which means “MOTHER GODDESS OF THE UNIVERSE”.
+On May 29, 1953, Sir Edmund Hillary from New Zealand and Tenzing Norgay Sherpa from Nepal became first ever to conquer Mt Everest which was the part of British Expedition lead by Colonel John Hunt.

 May 20,1965: SHERPA NAWANG GOMBU becomes the first person to reach the summit Twice